How are Conservation Easements preserved?

 How we do that involves costs that are not always covered by our State funding and we need financial support to maintain and plan for our obligations.

 Our Staff members visit the property to make observations, take photographs and meet with the landowner to discuss their wishes.
-We make initial proposals of the terms of the conservation easement based on their goals and MET's mission.
+We make initial proposals of the terms of the conservation easement based on their goals and our mission.
 Some properties have more requirements, such as a boundary survey, aerial photography for larger properties, and topographical mapping.

-MET is permanently responsible for monitoring properties to ensure that the terms Monitoring activities can cost between $100 to $500 per year per easement, depending on easement complexity, the property's location and size, and whether volunteers or staff visit.
+We are permanently responsible for monitoring properties to ensure that the terms Monitoring activities can cost between $100 to $500 per year per easement, depending on easement complexity, the property's location and size, and whether volunteers or staff visit.
 Significantly more is needed if legal action is required to uphold the terms of the conservation easement.

 If violations are found, or if landowners seek to exercise rights reserved by the easement, then significant additional staff time may be required.
 Through the years, each easement may require as much as $10,000 to $15,000 for stewardship, and significantly more if legal action is required to protect the conservation attributes and carry out the donor's intent.

-MET is fortunate to be able to call on the Office of the Assistant Attorney General at the Maryland Department of Natural Resources for legal advice, document review, and in extreme circumstances, litigation to enforce easements and ensure the protection of conservation attributes of the easement property.
+We are fortunate to be able to call on the Office of the Assistant Attorney General at the Maryland Department of Natural Resources for legal advice, document review, and in extreme circumstances, litigation to enforce easements and ensure the protection of conservation attributes of the easement property.
 Although staff costs are covered, MET may have expenses such as boundary surveys, additional monitoring visits to document evidence or expert witnesses in any litigation action.

 What other services can Maryland Environmental Trust staff provide during stewardship visits?

-MET staff can assist in a wide variety of ways.
+Our staff can assist in a wide variety of ways.
 Many landowners with property that is protected by a conservation easement are eager to enhance its natural resources.
 Staff can provide information on technical assistance programs that can help landowners improve their property, such as through streamside tree plantings, forest stand improvement, wildlife habitat enhancement, etc. Maryland Environmental Trust staff are always available whether onsite or by telephone to answer questions about easement interpretation and the effect of specific actions on the conservation values of landowner's property.

 Special thanks to the Potomac Conservancy for use of their material in creating this FAQ.